A Personal Career Path

 G: What has been your biggest thrill in being a conflict specialist?

-G: What has been your biggest mistake?
+G: What was your biggest mistake?

 G: Any regrets?

-G: Thank you, Diane.
+G: Thank you, Victoria.